-Dave Maynard has been teaching architecture in the undergraduate program at CCA since the Fall of 2009: Studio 1, VDM1, Materials and Methods, and Advanced Technological Systems.
-Prior to joining CCA, he taught for 10 years at Woodbury University in Burbank: primarily the House and Housing design studio, the Comprehensive Building Design studio, and the Sustainable Urban Design / Foreign Travel (Latin America) studio, which he continues to teach each summer.
-He has also taught studios or seminars at Otis, PCC, UNLV, SCI-Arc, and UCA in San Salvador, and has lectured at a number of universities both in the USA and in Latin America.
+Dave Maynard has been teaching architecture in the undergraduate program at CCA since the Fall of 2009: including Studio 1, Studio 2, Design Media 1, Materials and Methods, and Integrated Technological Systems.
+Believing deeply in engaged travel as a means of architectural research, he established and leads the Studio 1 trip to Los Angeles each year.
+Prior to joining CCA, he taught for 10 years at Woodbury University in Burbank: primarily the Sustainable Urban Design / Foreign Travel (Latin America) studio, the House and Housing design studio, the Comprehensive Building Design studio, and the Senior Thesis Project.
+He has also taught studios or seminars at DVC, Otis, PCC, UNLV, SCI-Arc, and UCA in San Salvador, and has lectured at a number of universities both in the USA and in Latin America.

 Adjunct Professor, Architecture